me-box/PythonZestClient/README.md

 ### PythonZestClient

+This uses python version 3.5

 This python client connects with the zest datastore.

 ### Testing the client:
 #### Prerequisites for testing: